bsinner/quickNotes/README.md

 When people take notes they often use word processors or a pen and paper.
 Although these methods work, they have drawbacks.
-Programs need to be downloaded, require users to remember they saved their notes, and sometimes have more features than are needed for simply taking notes.
-Although notebooks and sticky notes are simple, they can be lost or misplaced and they are bad for the environment.
+Programs need to be downloaded, require users to remember where they save their notes, and sometimes have more features than are needed for simply taking notes.
+Although notebooks and sticky notes are simple, they can be lost or misplaced and are bad for the environment.

 In this project I would like to make a website that combines the simplicity of pens and paper and the eco-friendliness of